Actress Marie Glory (a.k.a. Arlette Genny in the mid-1920s) died at age 103 her house in Cannes on Jan. 24.

 In the 1950s, Glory had supporting roles in Christian-Jaque’s Adorables créatures (1952), as Antonella Lualdi’s mother; in Roger Vadim’s Et Dieu… créa la femme / …And God Created Woman (1955), as Brigitte Bardot’s mother-in-law; and Pierre Chenal’s Raffles sur la ville (1958), as a café customer.

-Marie Glory's last appearance in front of the cameras was in the 1964 TV series Les Beaux yeux d'Agatha.
+Marie Glory’s last appearance in front of the cameras was in the 1964 TV series Les Beaux yeux d’Agatha (“The Beautiful Eyes of Agatha”).

 Some time ago, she told a reporter from the Nice-Matin, “If I was offered a film role today, I’d refuse it … unless they were to pair me up with Robert Redford.”